SkyeHB/BTS535-Group-7/README.md

 ## Mobile App for Sharing List/Notes

-We want to create a elegantly designed mobile app that allows users to create and share lists and notes Describe the problem;
+ Users want to be able to store information easily and quickly in the the form of list and notes.
+Users need an application for their phone that will let them view notes and lists at-a-glance and colloaborate on projects with others.

-2 - Propose a solution;
+We want to create a elegantly designed mobile app that allows users to create and share lists and notes.
+We want to make an application that users can use with ease.

-3 - List the technologies required by the solution.
+In order to create this application we will need to use app creating technologies such as React Native.
+We will also need tools that allow us to create quickly retrievable information stored in noSQL databases, such as mongoDB.
+Additionally, in order to design a simple and elegant app, we will use tools such as Figma, to mockup designs.